Courses

 | 2 |

-Empowering Inclusive Participation for Healthier LifestylesThis module aims to equip students with the knowledge and skills to design, implement, and evaluate inclusive projects promoting physical and mental well-being, particularly for marginalised communities.
+Empowering Inclusive Participation for Healthier LifestylesThis module aims to equip students with the knowledge and skills to design, implement, and evaluate inclusive projects promoting physical and mental well-being, particularly for marginalised communities in educational settings.
 Students will explore the principles of inclusion, understand marginalised groups' unique challenges, and learn contemporary approaches to promote meaningful participation in various activities.
 Through theoretical knowledge, practical application, and active engagement, students will develop strategies to create supportive environments that enhance all individuals' health, well-being, and social-emotional development.
-The module emphasises a Human Rights and strength-based approach, encouraging students to become advocates for inclusive practices.
-By collaborating with local communities, healthcare professionals, educators and social care workers, students will gain hands-on experience and insights into the importance of partnerships and collaborative efforts in promoting well-being and inclusion.
+The module emphasises a Human Rights and strength-based approach, encouraging students to become advocates for inclusive practices in educational contexts.
+Students will gain insights into the importance of partnerships and collaborative efforts in promoting well-being and inclusion within educational contexts.
+As this module is positioned in Semester 8, it draws upon prior learning and practical experience previously acquired over the course of Practice Placement.
 Learning Outcomes 1.
 Identify and discuss the sources of prejudice, perceptions, and stereotypes that have historically hindered the participation of individuals from marginalised communities in physical, non-physical and cognitive activities. |

 05 | Mandatory |